peratonlabs/Iliad-GIFT-cosjac/README.md

 ### Calculate adversarial examples for the reference model

 This option will compute the adversarial examples for the Drebbin dataset and reference model learned_parameters/models/id-00000001/model.pt.
 Fast gradient sign method is implemented.
 The adversarial examples calculation is enabled by setting metaparameters infer_load_drebbin and infer_calc_drebbin_adv to true.
-Also set the path for saving adversarial examples and file names in the metaparameters infer_path_adv_examples and infer_adv_ex_file_class01_pc0, infer_adv_ex_file_class10_pc0, infer_adv_ex_file_class01_pc1, infer_adv_ex_file_class10_pc1.
 The function calculating the adversarial examples is infer_calc_drebbin_adv and it is called in the detector.py.
-The output consists of four np.ndarrays saved in four different files named in infer_adv_examples_file_names.
+The output consists of four np.ndarrays.
+Set the path for saving them in the metaparameters infer_path_adv_examples and infer_adv_ex_file_class01_pc0, infer_adv_ex_file_class10_pc0, infer_adv_ex_file_class01_pc1, infer_adv_ex_file_class10_pc1.
 It includes adversarial examples of size (no_samples, 991) that switch labels (from class 0 to 1 and class 1 to 0 denoted class01 or class10 in the files names) with respect to the class 0 or class 1 probabilities (denoted pc0 or pc1 in the files names).

 Full path example:

---reference_model_location ./learned_parameters/models/id-00000001
+--reference_model_location /learned_parameters/models/id-00000001
 infer_path_adv_examples =  "save_adversarial_examples"
 infer_adv_examples_file_names = ["X_modified_class01_pc0.npy", "X_modified_class10_pc0.npy", "X_modified_class01_pc1.npy", "X_modified_class10_pc1.npy"]
 Single file full_path = learned_parameters/models/id-00000001/save_adversarial_examples/X_modified_class01_pc0.npy